A USER GUIDE TO ACCOUNT ROLES

 3.)
 Yellow

-This section provides access to an Account Role tool, called the Menu Wizard.
-It also provides a way for you to see what other Account Roles have the same privileges as those in your Account Role.
+This section provides a way for you to see what other Account Roles have the same privileges as those in your Account Role.

 4.)
 Blue: